 Press: The Stage | Evening Standard

-DVD: The 2012 Lecture will be available on DVD in the course of 2013.
+DVD: The 2012 Lecture is now available on DVD.

 "Informative, outspoken and inspiring.
 Nick Hytner's lecture was a superb example of the kind of event the Directors Guild does best."
 Ivor Benjamin | Chair DGGB